ContainerHQ/arkis-api-docs/source/includes/_cluster.md

 Attribute   | Description
 ----------- | -----------
-Idle | Cluster waiting for node(s) to be created Deploying | One or more node is being created Upgrading | One or more node is being upgraded
-Running | Every node is running perfectly PartiallyRunning | One or more node is stopped or down
+idle | Cluster waiting for node(s) to be created unavailable | Cluster's master node is missing / down or being deployed / upgraded deploying | One or more node is being deployed upgrading | One or more node is being upgraded running | Every node is running perfectly partially_running | One or more node is stopped or down